Cerenaut/Preprocess-SVHN/README.md

 ### Usage

-Before starting, ensure that you have the `train_32x32.mat` and `test_32x32.mat` provided [here](http://ufldl.stanford.edu/housenumbers/).
+Before starting, ensure that you have the `train_32x32.mat`, `test_32x32.mat` and `extra_32x32.mat` provided [here](http://ufldl.stanford.edu/housenumbers/).
 The script assumes the output directory exists so ensure that you have a designated output directory for the preprocessed images as it will not be created automatically.

 To preprocess the training set, use the following:

 `python svhn.py --dataset train --input_mat /path/to/train_32x32.mat --output_path /path/to/output/training`

+Optionally, preprocess the additional training examples:

+`python svhn.py --dataset train --input_mat /path/to/extra_32x32.mat --output_path /path/to/output/training`

 To preprocess the test set, use the following: